Feminism in Chinese communism: Early 1900s

 In 1942, Guo Moruo's essay The Answer to Nora was published in New China Daily.
-Guo's essay responded to Lu Xun's question "what happens after Nora" -- the principal character in Henrik Ibsen's play A Doll's House -- "leaves home?".
+Guo's essay responded to Lu Xun's question "what happens after Nora"—the principal character in Henrik Ibsen's play A Doll's House -- "leaves home?".
 Writing that Nora should emulate the revolutionary martyr Qiu Jin, Guo stated, "Where should Nora go after she leaves the doll's house?
 She should study and acquire the skills to live independently; fight to achieve women's emancipation in the context of national liberation; take on women's responsibilities in national salvation; and not fear sacrificing her life to accomplish these tasks -- these are the right answers."

-On 1 February 1940, the Communist Party's Central Committee instructed that for International Women's Day, local party branches should emphasize the need for women across social classes to unite in opposition to those who collaborated with the invading Japanese.
+On 1 February 1940, the Central Committee of the Chinese Communist Party instructed that for International Women's Day, local party branches should emphasize the need for women across social classes to unite in opposition to those who collaborated with the invading Japanese.
 In the 1940s, one of the major themes of the women's movement in Yan'an was to denounce Chen Bijun, the wife Japanese collaborator Wang Jingwei.

 For International Women's Day in 1942, Bai Shuang wrote in an essay for Jiefang Daily that women's independence and contentment could only be achieved by leaving the home, being employed, participating in social activities, and contributing to the defense against the Japanese invasion.

 In his essay, On "Virtuous Wife and Good Mother", Zhou Enlai wrote that motherhood should not be a pretext to keep women from pursuing professions and that motherhood should be promoted with principles of gender equality.

-In February 1943, the Communist Party issued its Decision of the Central Committee Concerning the Present Direction of Women's Work in Anti-Japanese Base Areas.
+In February 1943, the CCP issued its Decision of the Central Committee Concerning the Present Direction of Women's Work in Anti-Japanese Base Areas.
 The Decision contended that efforts to mobilize women had been lacking in "mass perspective" and it was necessary to organize women in cooperative groups to effectively mobilize their labor power.
 Establishing small cooperative weaving groups outside the home was a significant emphasis.

 During the Civil War, rural women were at the forefront of providing care to the dependents of men who fought in the Red Army, particularly through Women's Associations.

+Academic Lin Chun writes, "Women's liberation had been highlighted in the communist agenda from the outset and, in that sense, the Chinese revolution was simultaneously a women's revolution, and Chinese socialism a women's cause."